muratk3n/thirdwave/en/README.md

 Chile scraps their 80 Consitution?
 Their diktat is usually compared to TR fascism, w its human-rights vioations, on the left especially.
-Pinotchet is compared to Evren, and their consitution must be just as bad, 80 for them, 82 for TR.
-Neocon, fascist inherently.
+Pinotchet is compared to Evren, and their consitution must be just as bad, 80 and 82 respectively.
+Neocon, fascist docs.
 TR fascism is still around sadly

 ---